https-github-com-erikdantran/SDC-QA/README.md

 # SDC-QA

-Microservice serving requests for questions and answers about products.
+Serves requests for questions and answers about products.